tisaconundrum2/RSStoICAL/README.md

 # RSStoICAL
-And easy process to iCal flask implementation.
+And easy RSS to iCal flask implementation.